cjus/hydra-aws-docker-article/README2.md

 Our end-goal is to build an eight-node cluster accessible via an Amazon Application Load Balancer (ALB).
 Our cluster will accept HTTP traffic and load balance between three master nodes which host our service-aware Application API Gateway, [HydraRouter](https://github.com/flywheelsports/hydra-router).
 HydraRouter, itself a microservice, will be the only service listening on port 80.
 It's responsible for routing service calls to individual services within the cluster.

-Hydra-router will only run on master nodes 01 - 03, which are directly accessible via the ALB.
+Hydra-router will only run on master nodes 01 - 03, which are accessible via the ALB.
 Our microservices will run on worker nodes 01-05.
 Services running on worker nodes will not publish ports for use outside of the network that the container is running in.

 <img src="./swarm-roles.png" alt="swarm roles" width="600px" />